ramseylab/vgrampy/README.md

    1. for VisualStudio- on the right side click `Git Changes` and change the drop-down menu

-5. Open the command prompt and change your directory to the software repo `cd grampy`
+5. Open the command prompt and change your directory to the software repo `cd vgrampy`
    1. if you open the command prompt within your IDE, it should already be in the right directory